fetchai/docs-archived/etch-language-guide/docs/smart-contract-intro.md

 <center>![Memory mapping on the Fetch.AI ledger shards](img/shards-basic.png)</center>

-Contracts can execute concurrently and so the blockchain sharding design significantly speeds up the network.
+This blockchain sharding design speeds up the network as contracts can execute concurrently.

 ## Determinism

 In computer science, <a href="https://en.wikipedia.org/wiki/Deterministic_system#In_computer_science" target="_blank">determinism</a> ensures that an input to an algorithm will always produce the same output.

 When designing `etch` smart contract code which will execute on Fetch ledger nodes, it is essential to avoid non-deterministic behaviour that may break consensus.
-Any code that causes separate nodes to have different values for the same thing breaks consensus.
+Any code that causes separate nodes to have different values for the same thing may break consensus.

 Smart contract developers should therefore consider the following:

-* Randomness: along with random functions, non-deterministic randomness can arise in other places, such as HashMap implementations and Map iterations, for example.
+* Randomness: along with random functions, non-deterministic randomness can arise in other places, such as `Hash Map` implementations and `Map` iterations, for example.
 * Concurrency: multiple processes targeting the same state transactions can break consensus.
-* Unconsidered imports: libraries containing non-deterministic functions, such as time functions or APIs that access external and unpredictable systems should be avoided.
+* Ill-considered imports: e.g. libraries containing non-deterministic functions, such as time functions, or APIs that access external and unpredictable systems.
 * Timestamps: watch out for non-deterministic timestamp implementations.
 * Asynchronous behaviour can break consensus.

-It may be better to implement non-deterministic behaviour outside of smart contract ledger code.
+It may be better to implement any essential non-deterministic behaviour outside of smart contract ledger code.